At a Glance

 In fact the current U.S. Hubbard curve for oil now reminds us most strongly—sadly—of the “peak COVID-19” situation that disastrous policy missteps and failures to act have generated states such as Florida where the active measures—social distancing and mask wearing—were relaxed (Figure 1c, bottom right).

 Decades ago this question was of serious interest only to a small community of sustainability scholars, championed by a number of truly notable pieces of work, including such path-breaking studies as Energy Strategy: The Road Not Taken by Amory Lovins (1976) and The Art of Energy Efficiency by Art Rosenfeld (1999).
-To honor these achievements, Jon Koomey organized a collection of the first and second generation energy efficiency scholars to quantify and name a new unit of energy-efficiency based avoided coal fired emissions: a Rosenfeld (Koomey et al. 2009), which I had the pleasure of both participating in as an author, and in seeing published Environmental Research Letters, an open access journal for which I have had the pleasure to serve as its editor-in-chief since its founding fifteen years.
+To honor these achievements, Jon Koomey organized a collection of first and second generation energy-efficiency scholars to quantify and name a new unit of energy-efficiency based avoided coal fired emissions: a Rosenfeld (Koomey et al. 2009).
+I had the pleasure of both participating in this project as an author and seeing the launch of Environmental Research Letters, an open access journal for which I’ve served as editor-in-chief since its founding fifteen years ago.
 Fittingly, the Rosenfeld is defined as the electricity savings of 3 billion kilowatt-hours per year, the amount needed to replace the annual generation of a typical 500-megawatt coal-fired power plant.

 As both energy efficiency and renewable energy technologies matured and costs declined, more and more integrative pictures became possible to examine the extent of the present and then future substitution potential of renewable energy and energy efficiency for fossil fuels (see e.g. Duke and Kammen 1999; Azevedo et al. 2013).
 Today a wide range of tools and models exist to examine both the energy efficiency and renewable energy potential at the household, city, state, national, and regional levels.

-One such national U.S. database produced by the American Council for Energy Efficiency, ACEEE, details the state-by-state energy efficiency standards and levels of implementation (https://database.aceee.org/state/energy-efficiency-resource-standards), while another, the DSIRE data base (https://www.dsireusa.org) tracks the incentives and barriers to renewable energy and energy efficiency.
+One such national U.S. database produced by the American Council for an Energy-Efficient Economy (ACEEE) details the state-by-state energy efficiency standards and levels of implementation (https://database.aceee.org/state/energy-efficiency-resource-standards), while another, the DSIRE data base (https://www.dsireusa.org) tracks the incentives and barriers to renewable energy and energy efficiency.
 These and many other researchers and resources track the dramatic decline in costs of renewable energy and energy efficiency relative to fossil fuel costs.

 Progress has been so dramatic that the least cost new energy technology across much of the United States is now solar and wind power.
 Solar energy projects have fallen in cost by close to 90% over the past decade, and wind by 70% (Marcacci 2020, and Figure 2, below).
 Energy storage is now innovating and falling in cost as fast as solar and wind energy ever have (Kittner, Lill, and Kammen 2017).

 These cost trends have been transformative both in the U. S. and globally.
-Recent solar projects in Mexico, Dubai, India, and China have all reported solar projects with previously unheard of and for even most experts, unimaginably low clean energy costs of under 1 cent/kWh.
+Recent solar projects in Mexico, Dubai, India, and China have all reported solar projects with previously unheard of and for even most experts, unimaginably low clean energy costs of under 1 cent per kWh.
 This has driven a clean energy construction boom that is resetting the energy landscape.

 This change will have major implications for the cost-effectiveness of behind-the-meter investments in solar, storage, demand response, and energy efficiency and how they are considered against supply-side resources.
 In making this move, the decision reinforces the growing consensus among parties that renewable generation will become California’s primary energy source—and not just in the middle of the day.